 Could My Acid Reflux Be a Sign of Something More Serious?

 If the “instant relief” remedies above do not bring you relief in short order and/or you have pain in your chest that radiates to your arm, neck, jaw or back, or if you experience dizziness, shortness of breath or cold sweats, seek immediate medical attention to rule out a heart issue.

 If your bouts of acid reflux happen on a regular basis, you may have a chronic digestive disorder like GERD, hiatal hernia or gallbladder disease.
 It is wise to seek medical counsel to understand what you are dealing so that you can best treat it.

 Have you tried a natural remedy for acid reflux?
 Please send us some feedback!
-Continue reading to learn which remedies our readers found to be effective in curing their acid reflux.
+Continue reading to learn which, out of dozen of home remedies, our readers found to be most effective in curing their acid reflux.

 Apple Cider Vinegar for Acid Reflux – #1 Most Popular Remedy